jeffwright13/pytest-tui/README.md

 You can run with the `--tuin` option to bypass auto-launch of the TUI.
 This allows you to gather results now, and look at them in any of the TUIs later.

-### Copy/Paste
+### TUI Copy/Paste

 On Linux terminals, you can typically press and hold the SHIFT key on your keyboard to temporarily bypass TUI and access the terminal’s native mouse copy/paste functionality (commonly, click-drag-release or double-click to select text, middle-click to paste).
 This copy/paste works with the terminal’s selection buffer, as opposed to the TUI’s buffer.

 On Windows, use the ALT key while click-dragging the mouse.
 Mac users can get the same effect with the Option key.

 ## HTML Export
-Invoke with option `--tuihtml` to produce an HTML file with expandable/collapsible results sections.
-The output file is named `output_html.html` and is automatically launched upon completion of the test run, just as with the TUIs.
+Specifying option `--tuihtml` on the command line produce an HTML file with expandable/collapsible results/sections.
 This option can be either called by itself, or in conjuction with the other `tui` options.
+The output file is located at `<cwd>/results/output_html.html`.
+By default, the HTML file is automatically launched, just as with the TUIs, using the system default browser upon completion of the test run; and, as with the TUIs, autolaunch can be suppressed by specifying command line topn `--tuin`.

 `pytest --tuihtml`

+An example of the output is [here](https://drive.google.com/file/d/1p2wwPtLVUwz8Q9fe-B6mPXYqSJ-j7HVL/view?usp=sharing).
+You will notice that the HTML page resembles the

 ## Known Limitations / Issues
 - User interfaces need work:
   - Overall layouts need optimization
   - PyTermTk interface may get corrupted if resized
   - Textual interface can be slow, esp. if run within an IDE
-  - Textual interface #1 (`tui2`) requires user to toggle All (`A`) to see test outputs if the number of tests is large
+  - HTML output file is like a sausage factory: pleasant enough, until you look inside
 - Not fully tested with all combinations of output formats.
 Probably some use-cases where things won't work 100% right.
-- `pytest-tui` is currently incompatible with `--tb=native` and will cause an INTERNALERROR if run together.
+- `pytest-tui` is currently incompatible with `--tb=native`, and will cause an INTERNALERROR if the two options are specificed together.

 ## History
 This project was originally envisioned to only show test failures, and allow the user to 'fold' the details of the failed tests by clicking a line so that the details would alternately show/hide.
 As development progressed, it became clear that what was really needed was a real TUI, one that organized the output in such a way that all of Pytest's output was available in a more streamlined way.

+The TUIs came first...and exactly zero people besides the author found them useful.
+The HTML output feature was put into place because of some limitations found in the output of the popular plugin `pytest-html`...specifically, miscounted totals in some corner cases, and no color-coded output.

 ## Issues
 If you encounter any problems, have feedback or requests, or anything else, please [file an issue](https://github.com/jeffwright13/pytest-tui/issues/new), along with a detailed description.